 - Construction of a new pedestrian walkway from Bridgefield Bridge to the Beach Bridge

-If you have any questions about the Flood Protection Scheme, you can meet our Community Liaison Officer on the 2nd Thursday of each month between 10am and noon at the Villa Coffee Shop, 13 Arbuthnott Place.
+If you have any questions about the Flood Protection Scheme, you can meet our Community Liaison Officer on the 2nd Thursday of each month at the Villa Coffee Shop, 13 Arbuthnott Place.